anugyamehrotra/layely.app/README.md

 # <img src="https://github.com/user-attachments/assets/fb73934d-88f1-4e3f-a4f2-3bf6a039ff18" alt="layely logo" width="40" height="40" style="position: relative; top: 6px;" /> layely.app

-A personalized sample project of **an interactive photo filter app** with **dynamic image editing effects** for the Web Dev NP Hacks room.
+layely-app: an interactive photo filter app that lets users apply **dynamic image effects** and experiment with **custom visuals** in real time.

 A dynamic photo filter web app that allows users to adjust brightness, contrast, saturation, and warmth, as well as apply preset filters in real time.
 Built with semantic HTML, CSS, vanilla JavaScript, JSON, and jQuery, it offers a simple interface for experimenting with image effects directly in the browser.